-Large banks have been at the forefront of marketing technology trends, but community banks are catching up and the gap is narrowing.
+Large institutions have been at the forefront of banking marketing trends, but community banks are catching up and the gap is narrowing.
 The Financial Brand predicts that the “intersection of data and digital marketing will continue to surge” and banks and credit unions that focus on these areas will find it easier to grow.

-Here are 5 important marketing trends among today’s retail banks:
+Here are 5 important banking marketing trends among today’s retail banks:

 2) Search Engine Optimization